jennyzhang8800/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

 Course-Wide Discussion Topics and Groups
 ***********************************************

-When you first :ref:`create a course-wide discussion topic<Create CourseWide Discussion Topics>`, the topic is unified, and all learners in the course can post, read, respond, and comment in the topic without regard to the group that they belong to, either a cohort or an enrollment track group.

-You can configure course-wide topics in your course so that they are divided by group instead of being unified.
+:ref:`Course-wide discussion topics<Create CourseWide Discussion Topics>` are by default unified; all learners interact with each other.
+In some instances, however, you might decide that it makes sense to divide some course-wide discussion topics by group, so that only members within each group see and respond to posts made by other learners in the same group.

 For step-by-step instructions for specifying whether a course-wide discussion topic is unified or divided, see :ref:`Specify Whether CourseWide Discussion Topics are Cohorted` and XXXXXXX.

 =====================================================
 Example: Dividing Some Course-Wide Discussion Topics
 =====================================================

-Course-wide discussion topics are by default unified; all learners interact with each other.
-In some instances, however, you might decide that it makes sense to divide some course-wide discussion topics by group, so that only members within each group see and respond to posts made by other learners in the same group.

 In this example, you run a course that has two enrollment tracks: "Free" and "Certificate".
-You create differentiated content based on enrollment track, so that although learners in each track have a complete course experience, they have different assignments and projects.
+You create differentiated content based on enrollment track, so that learners in each track have a complete course experience, but with different assignments and projects.

 You add three new course-wide discussion topics, so that in addition to the system-supplied General topic, you have a total of four course-wide